Sacramento Schools for HVAC Training

 Charles A. Jones Career & Education Center

 The Charles A. Jones Career and Education Center is a school within the Sacramento County Unified School District and is devoted to adult and vocational education.
-The center offers an HVAC certificate program through its School of Electronic Occupations.
+The center offers an HVAC certificate program,

 Heating, Ventilation and Air Conditioning Certificate

 The Center for Employment Training in Sacramento provides students with vocational HVAC training.
-Students can begin employment in as little as six months after enrollment.
+Students can begin employment in as little as eight months after enrollment.

 HVAC and Green Technology Course

 Students who complete the course can work with HVAC systems and solar energy systems.
 The course provides students with training in plumbing, carpentry and electrical systems.
 Students can also learn about OSHA safety standards and photovoltaics.
-The program can prepare students for certification examinations that involve refrigerant handling, including the EPA 608, EPA 609 and EPA R-410A.
+The program can prepare students for certification examinations that involve refrigerant handling.